hpicgs/github-software-analytics-embedding/README.md

 Seminar Project of the Seminar "Advanced Techniques for Analysis and Visualization of Software Data" of CGS, HPI and DEF in the Summer Term 2022

 # Usage
-⚠ This will not work until we made our first release

 Create a new GitHub Actions workflow in your project, e.g. at `.github/workflows/analytics-embedding.yml`.
 The content of the file should be in the following format:
 ```yaml
 name: Analytics Treemap Embedding